Developer’s guide to multi-agent patterns in ADK

 workflow = SequentialAgent(sub_agents=[generator, loop])

-7. Human‑in‑the‑Loop (the human safety net)
+7. Human‑in‑the‑loop (the human safety net)

 AI agents are powerful, but sometimes you need a human in the driver’s seat for critical decision‑making.
-In this model, agents handle the groundwork, but a human must authorize high‑stakes actions—specifically those that are irreversible or carry significant consequences (e.g., executing financial transactions, deploying code to production, or acting on sensitive data).
+In this model, agents handle the groundwork, but a human must authorize high‑stakes actions—especially those that are irreversible or carry significant consequences (e.g., executing financial transactions, deploying code to production, or acting on sensitive data).
 This ensures safety and accountability.

 The diagram shows a Transaction Agent processing routine work.
-When a high‑stakes check is needed, it calls an ApprovalTool Agent, which pauses execution and waits for a Human Reviewer to say “Yes” or “No.”
+When a high‑stakes check is needed, it calls an ApprovalTool Agent, which pauses execution and waits for a Human Reviewer to say “Yes” or “No”.

 ADK allows you to implement this via custom tools.
 An agent can call an approval_tool which pauses execution or triggers an external system to request human intervention.